NationalSecurityAgency/datawave/services/README.md

 ## Why Microservices?

-The Wildfly DATAWAVE web service has become a monolith over time, and for production use, it becomes difficult to update components independently as
+The Wildfly DATAWAVE web service has become a monolith over time, and for production use, different components of the service evolve at different rates.
+However, given the monolithic nature of the service and impact of outages, deployments aren't as frequent as they could be.
+Splitting the web service into microservices will allow components to evolve at different rates.
+It will also allow components to be scaled independently as the need arises.

 ## Features